-- General Assembly Building, housing the General Assembly Hall, conference rooms 4, 5, 6, 7, 8, 11, 12, E and F, and additional offices of the Secretary-General and the President of the General Assembly - Library Building (reading room open; other areas closed for security reasons) - South Annex Building (closed for security-related reasons, except for the cafeteria area, which will be open for a limited period during the general debate) - Conference Building (a long, low structure parallel to the river), where the Economic and Social Council, Security Council and Trusteeship Council Chambers are located on the 1st and 2nd floors, with conference rooms 1, 2, 3, 9, 10, A, B, C and D on the first basement level - Secretariat Building (39 storeys), where press conferences are held on the 2nd floor
+- General Assembly Building, housing the General Assembly Hall, conference rooms 4, 5, 6, 7, 8, 11, 12, E and F, and additional offices of the Secretary-General and the President of the General Assembly - Library Building (reading room open; other areas closed for security reasons) - South Annex Building (closed for security reasons, except for the cafeteria area, which will be open for a limited period during the general debate) - Conference Building (a long, low structure parallel to the river), where the Economic and Social Council, Security Council and Trusteeship Council Chambers are located on the 2nd and 3rd floors, with conference rooms 1, 2, 3, 9, A, B, C and D on the first basement level and conference rooms 1, 2, 3 and 10 on the 1st floor. - Secretariat Building (39 storeys), where press conferences are held on the 2nd floor

-All conference rooms and council chambers in the Conference Building, the General Assembly Hall and other conference rooms in the General Assembly Building can be reached from the delegates' entrance near East 45th Street.
+All conference rooms and chambers in the Conference Building, the General Assembly Hall and other conference rooms in the General Assembly Building can be reached from the delegates' entrance near East 45th Street.
 There is also an entrance by the Library and South Annex Building, near East 43rd Street.

-Several buildings adjacent to Headquarters house United Nations offices, including:
+Several buildings close to Headquarters house United Nations offices, including:

-- DC1, One United Nations Plaza, 787 First Avenue - DC2, Two United Nations Plaza, 323 East 44th Street - FF Building, 304 East 45th Street - Albano Building, 305 East 46th Street - Falchi Building, 31-00 47th Avenue, Long Island City, Queens - UNITAR Building, 801 United Nations Plaza
+- DC1, One United Nations Plaza, 787 First Avenue - DC2, Two United Nations Plaza, 323 East 44th Street - FF Building, 304 East 45th Street - Albano Building, 305 East 46th Street - UNITAR Building, 801 United Nations Plaza - Falchi Building, 31-00 47th Avenue, Long Island City, Queens